 It’s an early start - but thankfully not as early as yesterday.
 A busy day of sightseeing awaits - I have a list which will take the whole day to complete - the essential Philadelphia I think it’s called.
 First stop is Elfreth’s Alley - the oldest inhabited residential street in America - going back to 1712.
 Its starting to rain now, so I quickly make it to the Independence Visitor Center - then across the road for Liberty Bell.
 I take lots of pictures of the information boards as I might need them for teaching in the future.
 It’s interesting to learn about how the Liberty Bell has been an important symbol for influential figures in history fighting for freedom such as Martin Luther King Jr and Nelson Mandela.
 The independence hall is across the road and it’s here where America gained independence from Great Britain.
-I picked up a pamphlet from the visitors center with more ideas of places to see and decide upon the National Museum of American Jewish History - luckily I arrive on a free admissions day and spend around an hour or so gaining knowledge about the history of Jewish migration and settlement in the country.
-It’s lunch in Reading Terminal Market at a place awarded America’s best sandwich a few years ago by the guy that does the Man vs Food challenges on YouTube - and wow it’s so good.
-I have a tour booked at 2pm to Eastern State Penitentiary so I catch a bus from Reading Terminal Market.
-It’s a good tour of America’s oldest penitentiary with lots of questions being asked by tour members to the leader Brendan.
+I pick up a pamphlet from the visitors center with more ideas of places to see and decide upon the National Museum of American Jewish History - luckily I arrive on a free admissions day and spend around an hour or so gaining knowledge about the history of Jewish migration and settlement in the country.
+It’s lunch inside Reading Terminal Market at a place awarded America’s best sandwich a few years ago by the guy that does the Man vs Food challenges on YouTube - and wow it’s so good.
+I have a tour booked at 2pm at the Eastern State Penitentiary so I catch a bus from Reading Terminal Market.
+It’s a good tour of America’s oldest jail with lots of questions being asked by tour members to the leader Brendan.
 One particular area that gains lots of discussion is the graph showing the 600 per cent increase in incarceration since the penitentiary closed down back in 1970.
 It’s pretty clear that prison doesn’t work but clearly a more suitable method of dealing with criminals has not materialised.
 Once the tour is complete I go on a short audio tour learning more information such as prison food and riots.
 Before heading to the Philadelphia Museum Of Art I’m lining up to have my photo taken next to the Rocky Statue - I then climb the tours - slowly - whereas other tourists are running like the character in the classic movies based on a working class Italian migrant boxer from Philadelphia.
 Wednesday evenings is pay as you want with most paying half the admission price - myself being no exception.
 I spend an hour across various galleries but the one that stood out is the Middle Ages European portraits - one striking painting was of the archangel Gabriel telling the Virgin Mary that she will bear the son of God.
 By 6pm I’m pretty tired so head back to Michael’s, stopping at a pizza takeaway outlet to pick up for dinner for the both of us.
 Once dinner is over I decide to relax and find myself falling asleep to the baseball which is on in the background.

 Thursday 15th August - 160KM 100 M